Novakov/SignalR.RabbitMQ/README.md

 SignalR.RabbitMQ
 ================

-RabbitMQ backplane for SignalR
+A RabbitMQ backplane for SignalR.

 Usage
 ----

-Map SignalR in following way:
+Map SignalR in the following way:

     app.MapSignalR(new HubConfiguration().UseRabbitMq(new RabbitMqScaleoutConfiguration()
         {